CattoFace/barrcodes/documents/blog-building.md

   }
 }
 ```
-`prefetch` was renamed to `get_document` since it now behaves sort of like a custom fetch to be used by the rest of the script.
+`prefetch` was renamed to `get_document` since it now behaves sort of like a custom fetch.

 ## Final Touches
 The website pretty much works as it is now but there are a few things that can be improved: